 Choosing a Wine Cellar Location

 The best location for a wine cellar is below ground level in a basement, generally where cooler and more humid conditions already exist.
 A corner of a basement, with two exterior walls and free of windows, is ideal.
-Wine cellars built above grade simply require special attention and materials to properly insulate and seal the room thoroughly.
+Wine cellars built above grade simply require special attention and materials to properly insulate and seal the custom wine room.

 Wine Cellar Construction